Title: Professor of Pathology Emeritus

 Some of the highlights of Dr. Kaye’s career include publishing “Studies on the Gallbladder” and “The Development of the Waste Reduction Process,” and researching the disposal of radioactively-labeled animal carcasses.
 His efforts notably led to patents for methods of treating and disposing of regulated medical waste.
 It also led him to co-author “Key Facts in Histology,” and “Histology: A Text and Atlas,” and to serve as the editor of Current Topics in Cellular Anatomy, the associate editor of The Anatomical Record, and the editorial reviewer for Experimental Eye Research, Investigative Ophthalmology, Cancer, Gastroenterology, and the Journal of Morphology.

 In recognition of his accomplishments, Dr. Kaye was honored with accolades like the Charles Huebschman Prize in Zoology from Columbia University, the Career Scientist Award from the Health Research Council in New York City, the Research Career Development Award from the National Institute of Arthritis and Metabolic Diseases, and the Tousimis Prize in Biology.
 He was also selected as a fellow of the Ford Foundation, the National Science Foundation, and the National Institute of Neurological Diseases and Blindness.
-When Dr. Kaye has free time, he enjoys restoring antique furniture.
+Prior to his passing, Dr. Kaye enjoyed restoring antique furniture in his free time.

 For more information, please visit: